SK-EID/smart-id-java-client/README.md

 #### Example of querying sessions status only once
 The following example shows how to use the SessionStatusPoller to only query the sessions status single time.
 NB!
-If using this method for dynamic-link flows.
-Make sure the pollingSleepTimeout is not set or does not impact generating the dynamic-content for every second.
+If using this method for device link-based flows.
+Make sure the pollingSleepTimeout is not set or does not impact generating the QR-code for every second.

 ```java
 *SessionResponse sessionResponse;